 The Role of a Radiation Therapist

-In hospitals, outpatient facilities and doctors’ offices, these healthcare professionals administer radiation therapy to patients with different types of cancer as well as patients with certain tissue disorders like Ledderhose disease and Dupuytren’s disease.
-They operate machines such as linear accelerators, which send radiation into the patient’s body, as well as X-ray machines and high-tech computer programs, in accordance with treatment plans developed by doctors.
-Radiation therapists are also responsible to examining these machines to be sure they are in safe working order.
+In hospitals, outpatient facilities, and doctors’ offices, these healthcare professionals administer radiation therapy to patients with various types of cancer, as well as patients with certain tissue disorders like Ledderhose disease and Dupuytren’s disease.
+Radiation therapists operate machines like linear accelerators that send radiation into the patient’s body, as well as x-ray machines and high-tech computer programs, in accordance with treatment plans developed by doctors.
+Radiation therapists are also responsible for examining these machines to ensure they are in safe working order.
 If patients have questions about treatment, radiation therapists address them.